How to Set and Achieve Goals in 2022

 8. Be Woo Woo

-While all the practical steps are crucial, being a bit ‘woo woo’ has helped me immensely.
+While all the practical steps are crucial, being a bit ‘woo woo’ has helps many people.

-Chillpreneur and Lucky Bitch.
+Chill And Prosper and Lucky Bitch.
 Denise Duffield Thomas is an Aussie and it is so good to hear her.
-I listen to her podcast as well as follow her on Facebook.

-We Should All Be Millionaires isn’t so much woo woo but it sure lit a fire for me and is a must-read.
+We Should All Be Millionaires isn’t so much woo woo but it sure lit a fire for us and is a must-read.

 9. Change Your Social Media